Port-wine stain: Treatment

+Treatment is generally given before one year of age.

 Prognosis

 In the absence of successful treatment, hypertrophy (increased tissue mass) of the stains may cause problems later in life, such as loss of function (especially if the stain is near the eye or mouth), bleeding, and increasing disfigurement.
 Lesions on or near the eyelid can be associated with glaucoma.
 If the port-wine stain is on the face or other highly visible part of the body, its presence can also cause emotional and social problems for the affected person.

 Epidemiology

 Studies have recorded an incidence of about 3–5 cases per 1,000 newborn babies.